aisingapore/tempcheck/README.md

 # Introduction

-This is the main repository for the Temperature recording application (codename Vishnu).
+This is the main repository for the Tempcheck application.

+The original codename was Vishnu hence the django app is named as such.

 ## Development